Irish Council for Civil Liberties: History

 The ICCL are a member organisation of the International Federation of Human Rights (FIDH).

 The ICCL has repeatedly sought the abolition of the Special Criminal Court, and in 2009 opposed its expansion from a narrow focus on state security-related trials to also include organised crime.

 In October 2011, the ICCL said the information provided to voters in advance of polling in two constitutional referendums on the Twenty-ninth Amendment and Thirtieth Amendment was "tardy and inadequate". and advocated a 'no' vote on the proposed Thirtieth Amendment.
-The Thirtieth Amendment was subsequently rejected by 116,000 votes.
+The Thirtieth Amendment was subsequently rejected by more than 100,000 votes.

 In January 2020, the ICCL criticised management at CBS Kilkenny for attempting to implement facial recognition technology to record and process the biometric data of children and staff in the school.
 The implementation was postponed as a result.

-In May 2020 ICCL suggested that Gardaí using spit hood during the COVID-19 pandemic might be "inhumane and degrading".
+Freedom of speech

-In recent years, the ICCL has prioritized police and justice reform as one of its main causes.
+In 2023, the ICCL expressed support for the curbing of hate speech in Ireland, but called for definitions of "hate" and "incitement", to that legislation would be focused on "only the most extreme forms of hate speech", so as not to place undue limitations on freedom of expression.
+The ICCL also called for the freedom of expression defence in the legislation to be strengthened, referring to the precedence set by European courts which stresses that while content may be shocking or offensive, it may not be "hateful".